-Special students who wish to move to regular student status, regular students who were accepted as part-time students and wish to move from part- to full-time status, and students seeking readmission to Lyon must submit a new application to the enrollment services office and obtain the approval of the Admission and Financial Aid Committee.
+Non-degree-seeking students who wish to move to degree-seeking student status, degree-seeking students who were accepted as part-time students and wish to move from part- to full-time status, and students seeking readmission to Lyon must submit a new application to the enrollment services office and obtain the approval of the Admission and Financial Aid Committee.
 All grades that a student earns at Lyon, regardless of his or her status, remain a part of the student's permanent record and will be used in the calculation of his or her grade point average.